By Jeff Wittenborn Comments (1)

 Here's how it played out in Deerfield, Illinois.

 In April 2018 the Deerfield, Illinois Village Board passed a sweeping ban on commonly used sporting arms and standard capacity magazines; what the board called “assault weapons” and “high capacity magazines.”
 Not everyone in Deerfield was subject to the village's onerous ordinance, however.
 Law enforcement officers' (LEOs) and retired LEOs' privately-owned firearms were exempt.
-That's worth repeating: cops' and retired cops' personally owned gun collections were exempt from the ban.
-The Deerfield ordinance emotionally decries “...assault weapons are dangerous and unusual weapons which are commonly associated with the military..,” yet active and retired military personnel were granted no exemption from the ban.
+That's worth repeating: The personally owned gun collections of cops and retired cops were exempt from the ban.
+The Deerfield ordinance emotionally decries that, “...assault weapons are dangerous and unusual weapons which are commonly associated with the military..,” yet active and retired military personnel were granted no exemption from the ban.
 That logic requires some mental gymnastics, or perhaps simply an acknowledgment that the police officers in Deerfield are more politically astute and well connected than military personnel and other law-abiding citizens.
 In any case, the exemption bought law enforcement's silence, the village's cops were able to keep their personal gun collections, and the ordinance was approved by the village board.

 The Deerfield case is not unique, however.
 The same exemptions for LEOs' and retired LEOs' privately owned firearms are seen at the state and local level throughout the country: California, Connecticut, Massachusetts, Maryland, New Jersey, New York, Boulder CO, Highland Park IL, and the list goes on.
 All have LEO exemptions for privately-owned firearms collections.
 Those officers who are exempt from the laws and ordinances they are tasked to enforce will have a difficult time explaining their above-the-law status to the gun-owning taxpayers (as well as their friends and neighbors) in the communities they serve.
 The exemptions must stop.
 We are all equal citizens and should remain so under the law.
 No law enforcement gun registration or ban exemptions.
 Stand with us!